barryclark/jekyll-now/_posts/2019-11-28-how-to-enable-powerline-fonts-for-visual-studio-code-on-macos.md

 ---
 layout: post
 title: How to Enable Powerline Fonts for Visual Studio Code on MacOS
+tags: visual studio code
+updated: 2020-03-14
 ---
-If you have Oh My Zsh installed.
-You may be using themes like `Agnoster`.
-These themes require special fonts to render the command line propmpt properly in the Visual Studio Code terminal.
-To configure Visual Studio Code to render the prompt properly follow below.
+If you have Oh My Zsh installed, you may be using themes like `Agnoster`.
+These themes require special fonts to render the command line prompt correctly in the Visual Studio Code (VS Code) terminal.
+To configure VS Code follow below.

+## Steps
+1. Open VS Code.
-Open Visual Studio Code.
-Press CMD+p and type `settings.json`.
-You'll open the json configuration file to Visual Studio Code.
-Edit the file to use the power line font you want to use. `...` denotes other settings already in the file.
-For example:
+2. Press `CMD+p` and type `settings.json`.
+3. Open the json configuration file to VS Code.
+4. Edit the file to use the power line font you want to use.
+For example,
 ```javascript
 {
     ...,